 Nevada has two types of speeding laws: a “basic speeding law” and “absolute limits.”
 This article explains the differences between the two and the consequences of a speeding violation.

-Nevada’s basic speeding law prohibits driving at a speed that is greater than is “reasonable or proper, having due regard for the traffic, surface and width of the highway, the weather and other highway conditions.”
-The law also prohibits driving at a rate of speed that “endanger the life, limb or property of any person.”
+Nevada’s basic rule prohibits driving at a speed that is greater than is “reasonable or proper, having due regard for the traffic, surface and width of the highway, the weather and other highway conditions.”
+The law also prohibits driving at a rate of speed that “endanger the life, limb or property of any person" or results in the injury of another person or of any property.

 In other words, motorists must always drive at a safe speed.
 What a safe speed is will depend on the circumstances.
 For instance, 55 miles per hour might be safe on a bright, sunny day.
 But if it’s dark and the road is icy, going 55 miles per hour could be dangerous and a violation of the basic speeding law.